Donny Gluckstein

 Donny Gluckstein (born 1954) is a British historian at Edinburgh College.
 He went to the University of Warwick in 1974 and graduated in history.

 The son of Tony Cliff and Chanie Rosenberg, he is the author of numerous books and articles.
 In 2013 his book A People's History of the Second World War was shortlisted for the Bread and Roses Award.
+His cousin is the filmmaker and crossbench peer Beeban Kidron, Baroness Kidron, through his mother's brother, Michael Kidron.